 Many alarm systems offer keypads that allow you to arm and disarm your alarm at a moment's notice.
 They also offer a window sensor and door sensor to allow you only to arm the entry points you're most worried about.
 For instance, if your spouse works late and comes in through the back door, arm only the front door to avoid triggering the alarm when they arrive.

-DIY alarm systems like the ADT custom security camera system might be a great option that both you and your landlord can agree on.
+DIY alarm systems like the ADT custom security camera system might be a great option that both you and your landlord can agree on to help secure the apartment door and common area.
 Best of all, if you pay for the system, you can take it down and transport it if you move.

 Smart Lock Keyless Entry